 - To set down a passenger from a transport vehicle and draw up an administrative offence protocol;

-- To present the passenger who does not provide an identity document to the nearest police headquarter to; determine it and then write an administrative offence protocol.
+- To present the passenger who does not provide an identity document to the nearest police headquarter to determine it and then write an administrative offence protocol.

 The passenger himself is responsible for paying for the trip.
-If a passenger fails to submit a valid ticket or other documents to control, he must be filed with an administrative offence protocol and imposes with fine.
+If a passenger fails to submit a valid ticket or other documents to control, he must be filed with an administrative offence protocol and imposed with fine.

-- Traveling without a ticket or purchasing a benefit ticket without the right to transport benefit imposes a fine of 16 to 30 EUR (Article 446 (4) ANK);
+- Traveling without a ticket or purchasing a benefit ticket without the right to the transport benefit imposes a fine of 16 to 30 EUR (Article 446 (4) ANK);

 - Carrying children of age from 7 year old up to 14 years old without a ticket or children of age from 14 years old up to 16 years old travelling alone without a ticket are imposed with fine to parents or authorized carers (care responsibilities) from 12 to 24 EUR (Article 446 (3) ANK);